adambray/iron_horse/README.md

 * 1 game board (consisting of cities connected by routes)
 * 50 train cards per player
-* 30 route markers per player
+* route markers for each player
-* 6 dice
+* 5 dice

 ##Objective